BDC Hamburger Icon

 4. Use customer feedback to improve customer service.

-Here are some tips for using customer feedback to improve the way you help customers in the future.
+Here are some tips for using customer feedback to improve how you support and retain customers:

-• Use contact form feedback to educate your support team.
-Educate your employees on the typical issues customers mention when they submit contact forms.
+• Use contact form feedback to educate your support team: Educate your employees on the typical issues customers mention when they submit contact forms.
 If half of your contact forms contain the same question or complaint, you’ll know many consumers experience the same problem.
-Help your team create a fast, helpful answer for this problem, or post the answer in your instructions or on your FAQ or self-help page.
+Help your team create a fast, helpful answer for this problem or post the answer in your instructions or on your frequently asked questions or self-help page.

-• Refine your chatbot with customer feedback.
-If you use a chatbot, feedback can help you program and refine your bot to help customers with common questions or concerns.
+• Refine your chatbot with customer feedback: If you use website chatbots, feedback can help you program and refine your bot to help customers with common questions or concerns.
 The best live chat software offers extensive customization options to personalize your support experience.

 TipBottom line

 As your customer base expands, you may lose some direct customer interaction.
-A strong support team bridges this gap, moves leads through the sales funnel, and boosts customer loyalty.
+A strong support team bridges this gap, moves leads through the sales funnel and helps maintain customer loyalty.

 5. Use customer feedback to identify new markets.

-If you’re considering expanding your product line or opening new locations, ask your customers for their opinions.
+If you’re considering expanding your product line or opening another location, ask your customers for their opinions.
 You’ll see how strong the demand is for a new product or how well-received your business might be in a particular area.

 For example, Trader Joe’s grocery store has a web form where customers can request a Trader Joe’s location.
-If they get many requests for a particular city or area, they can conduct additional research to see if it makes sense to build a new store there.
+If they get many requests for a particular city or area, the company will conduct additional research to see if building a new store there makes sense.

 6. Use customer feedback to make customers feel valued.